Very Profitable Home-Based Business in Structural Construction

 Training and Transition: Included in the sale of the business is a general training period of 4 weeks to take place at the current location.
 It should be noted however, that the sellers are open and flexible to accommodating training around specific skills of the new owner for an appropriate transition.
 They would also entertain consulting agreements, as they are interested in setting the new owner up for success.

-In lieu of SBA Loan Financing, Seller will also consider financing a portion of the business sale to a qualified buyer.
+Financing: Seller will also consider financing 50% of the business sale to a qualified buyer.
 Terms are dependent upon prospective buyer’s creditworthiness, experience, skills, and personal collateral.

 Reason for Selling: Sellers are selling the business for retirement.
 They are planning on staying in the area for the foreseeable future.